HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ## Decorators

-A typed metadata that has code in its function body is called a Decorator.
-The code of a decorator is run for every entry of the typed metadata.
+A typed metadata that has code in its function body is called a "decorator".
+A decorator's code is run for every entry of the typed metadata.

 ### Context.getDecoratorSubject()

 To retrieve information about the subject of the decorator, `Context.getDecoratorSubject` is a new `Context` function that may be used.

 ```haxe
 class Context {